relector-tuxnix/meg4/docs/en/bas.md

 in this documentation, except they are properly suffixed according their return types (for example, [str] returns a string, so it is called `STR$`).

-Note that ECMA-55 expects that trigonometrical functions use redians by default (with an `OPTION` command to switch to degrees), however the MEG-4 API always uses degrees, 0 to 359, where 0 is up, and 90 is to the right.
+Note that ECMA-55 expects that trigonometrical functions use radians by default (with an `OPTION` command to switch to degrees), however the MEG-4 API always uses degrees, 0 to 359, where 0 is up, and 90 is to the right.
 That's why the `ATN%` gets an integer type suffix for example, as it returns degrees in an integer.